top of page

 • What kind of speakers do I need to use with the Time Machine?

-The Time Machine has 2 audio outputs: The analog audio comes out a headphone jack (1/8") and digital audio comes out the HDMI output.
-You can connect the audio from the headphone jack into a stereo amplifier and out to regular speakers.
+The analog audio comes out a headphone jack (1/8") You can connect the audio from the headphone jack into a stereo amplifier and out to regular speakers.
 Or you can plug the headphone jack into a pair of "powered speakers", like computer speakers.
 I use these in my office: (https://www.amazon.com/gp/product/B07DDDV1VR/) Another customer has used this inexpensive amplifier (https://www.amazon.com/dp/B077M526SB/ref=twister_B09MRW8V61) to drive a pair of regular speakers.
-You can also plug the HDMI into a TV or computer monitor, but on the screen you will just have a bunch of computer text.

 • What is the audio quality of the shows on the Time Machine?

 The shows are streamed from either archive.org and phish.in.
 The quality is largely determined from the quality of those tapes.
 We say "largely" instead of "completely" because we do NOT stream the shows in lossless formats when they are available, but instead use either .mp3 or .ogg files.
 The only Grateful Dead tapes which are available in lossless format are audience recordings.
 The soundboard shows are only available in .ogg and .mp3 (lossy) formats.
 I choose the .ogg by default, and .mp3 if no .ogg is available.
-The reason that the Time Machine does not play lossless formats is that it occasionally leads to gaps between the tracks.
-Presumably because there just isn't enough time for the player to download a chunk of the next track before the current track ends, and glue them together for a seamless transition.
-With lossless formats, that problem almost never occurs.
-We feel that seamless track boundaries are more important than the quality improvement that lossless would provide.
 As for the analog audio quality which comes out of the Raspberry Pi, it's probably not great by an audiophile standard, but it is quite good for just about everyone.
-Audiophiles may prefer to send digital audio out the HDMI connector, which is as good as the source allows.
-Bluetooth will eventually work as another digital audio output.

 • How does the Time Machine choose a tape for a given show